possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 vi /etc/fstab
 ```

-Add the following line to the file and exit when finished. `i` for insert mode, ESC then `ZZ` to save and quit the file.
+Add the following line to the file and exit when finished.
+Type `j` until you're at the bottom of the file, the `o` to open a new line and begin typing, ESC then `ZZ` to save and quit the file.
 Press TAB between each of the fields for the fstab file rather than using spaces to separate fields.

 ```tcsh
 fdescfs /dev/fd fdescfs rw 0 0